The Bullfrog mining district was a boom for Nevada and helped turn around a three-decade-long depression in the state.

 In 1900, Nevada was entering its third decade of depression.
-The incomparable Comstock Lode, which had stimulated the migration of 60,000 people into Nevada Territory, had financed a major portion of of the northern effort during the Civil War, made Nevada into a state, and had spawned numerous smaller mining booms between 1805 and the 1870s, had died out by 1880.
-Since then, no new strikes of importance had been found, the population of the state had fallen to 40,000, and the economy was suffering the effects of twenty years of decline.
+The incomparable Comstock Lode, which had stimulated the migration of 60,000 people into Nevada Territory, had financed a major portion of the northern effort during the Civil War, made Nevada into a state, and spawned numerous smaller mining booms between 1805 and the 1870s, had died out by 1880.
+Since then, no new strikes of importance had been found, the state’s population had fallen to 40,000, and the economy was suffering the effects of 20 years of decline.
 Some cynics even suggested that Nevada should revert to territorial status.
-Such was the fate of a state whose entire economy was built around the boom and bust cycle of a mining frontier.
+Such was the fate of a state whose entire economy was built around a mining frontier’s boom and bust cycle.

 In 1900, however, the cycle was reversed.
 Silver was discovered at Tonopah that year, and massive high-grade gold deposits were located at Goldfield two years later.
 The great boom days returned to Nevada, and prospectors, spurred by dreams of untold riches, once again blanketed the mountains and deserts.
-No more discoveries were made which rivaled the riches of Tonopah and Goldfield, but numerous smaller camps were established which bloomed briefly on the desert, dreaming of becoming another Virginia City.
+No more discoveries were made which rivaled the riches of Tonopah and Goldfield.
+Numerous smaller camps were established, which bloomed briefly on the desert, dreaming of becoming another Virginia City.
 Rhyolite, the metropolis of the Bullfrog District, was one of these camps.

 When Ed and I got back to our claim a week later, more than a thousand men were camped around it, and more were coming every day.
 A few had tents, but most of them were in open camps.

 That was the start of Bullfrog, and from then, things moved so fast that it made us old-timers dizzy.”